 Never does picking up this book get old.

-It is the special, relatable delivery on the yamas and niyamas that includes non-violence, purity, and contentment, that makes Adele's book incredibly impactful on your deepest self.
+The special, relatable delivery on the yamas and niyamas that includes non-violence, purity, and contentment makes Adele’s book incredibly impactful on your deepest self.

 Understandable and with questions at the end of each chapter for self-reflection, this small book is absolutely worth getting and will help you on so many levels.